 If you can’t breathe on your own, a machine can be used to breathe for you.
 You should consider if, when and for how long you would want to be on a ventilator.

 This is used to give your body nutrients and fluids, either intravenously or by using a tube that goes into the stomach.
 You should consider if, when, and for how long you would want to be fed in this manner.
 In Texas, artificial nutrition and hydration are considered life-sustaining treatments.

 If your kidneys stop working, a dialysis machine can be used to remove waste from the blood and manage your fluid levels.
 In some cases, dialysis may be temporary, but it can also become permanent.

 Dealing with the pain and other symptoms that accompany a serious chronic or life-altering illness is difficult.
-Our hospital-wide Supportive Care Program provides a team approach to “palliative” care – care that focuses on relieving the pain and other symptoms of a serious illness – at the same time the patient is receiving curative treatment.
+Our hospital-wide Palliative Care Program provides a team approach to “palliative” care – care that focuses on relieving the pain and other symptoms of a serious illness – at the same time the patient is receiving curative treatment.

-Supportive Care is available even when a person has been recently diagnosed with a serious or life-altering illness and is receiving treatment meant to cure the illness.
-Our Supportive Care Program provides comprehensive services to help a person live more comfortably and productively with their chronic illness.
-To find out more information about United Regional’s Supportive Care Program and speak to a member of the team of specialists, please call 940-764-4248.
+Palliative Care is available even when a person has been recently diagnosed with a serious or life-altering illness and is receiving treatment meant to cure the illness.
+Our Palliative Care Program provides comprehensive services to help a person live more comfortably and productively with their chronic illness.
+To find out more information about United Regional’s Palliative Care Program and speak to a member of the team of specialists, please call 940-764-4248.

 Treatments for End-of-life Stage